Seven Swords: Plot

 As the villagers evacuate Martial Village and make their way into the hills, strange things start happening along the way.
 Their food and water supplies are poisoned and their trail is marked by signs leading the enemy to them.
-The Seven Swords realise there is a spy among them and agree they must eliminate him/her before Fire-Wind catches up.
+The Seven Swords realise there is a spy among them and agree they must root out the spy before Fire-Wind catches up.
 Green Pearl immediately becomes the suspect because she does not speak their language.
 The situation is further complicated by a romantic affair between Chu Zhaonan and Green Pearl.
 At one point, Green Pearl and Chu fall into a trap set by Fire-Wind.
 Chu uses his sword to free Green Pearl from a net cast by Fire-Wind's men but loses his weapon.
-While Chu is captured by the enemy, Green Pearl manages to escape and convey her message that Chu has been captured to the other swordsmen before succumbing to her injuries.
+While Chu is captured by the enemy, Green Pearl manages to escape and convey her message that Chu has been captured to the other swordsmen before she succumbs to her injuries.

 The other six swordsmen travel to Fire-Wind's base and engage him in battle to rescue Chu Zhaonan.
-During the Seven Swords' absence, the spy, Qiu Dongluo, sets fire to the entrance to the cave to inform the enemy of the villagers' whereabouts.
-He reveals his identity and begins killing the unsuspecting villagers systematically.
-He is discovered by the village chief's daughter, Liu Yufang, who eventually kills him by accident.
-However, she is so traumatised by the experience that she becomes hysterical.
-Meanwhile, the Seven Swords defeat and slay Fire-Wind, and forces his army to retreat temporarily.
-The swordsmen return to the hideout, only to find that all the villagers have been killed, except for Liu Yufang and the children.
-Han Zhibang calms Liu down and decides to stay behind and protect the survivors.
-The Seven Swords realise the only way to save the wulin is to persuade the Qing emperor to withdraw the ban on martial arts.
-Liu tells Han that she can take care of the survivors alone so Han rushes to catch up with the other swordsmen as they travel towards the capital.
+During the Seven Swords' absence, the spy, Qiu Dongluo, sets fire to the entrance of the cave to inform the enemy of the villagers' whereabouts.
+After Qiu is discovered by the village chief Liu Jingyi and his daughter Yufang, he kills Liu Jingyi and proceeds to murder the unsuspecting villagers systematically.
+While the children distract Qiu, Yufang manages to kill him.
+However, the experience traumatises her so much she becomes hysterical.
+Meanwhile, the Seven Swords defeat and slay Fire-Wind, and force his army to retreat temporarily.
+The swordsmen return to the hideout, only to find that all the villagers have been killed, except for Yufang and the children.
+Han Zhibang calms Yufang down, while the other six swordsmen realise the only way to save the wulin is to persuade the Qing emperor to withdraw the ban on martial arts.
+They depart towards the capital, but Han Zhibang decides to stay behind and protect the survivors.
+Yufang tells Han she and the children can be strong by themselves and persuades him to rejoin the other swordsmen, so he rushes and catches up with them.